EoinGeo/Jaeira/People/Jaerian Pantheon/Gods/Luminara.md

 #Gods
 A [[God]] of the [[Jaerian Pantheon]]
-Morthalus, the God of Decay
+Luminara the Muse of Healing